CHILD SUPPORT

 What Qualifies as a Reason to Request a Child Support Order Modification?

 The courts understand that circumstances in life can change.
 The court will consider a child support modification if those changes significantly impact one parent’s ability to pay.
 Generally, the income of the payor must have changed by at least 10% or more—up or down.
-Either parent can apply for a child support modification.
+Either parent can apply for a modification.

 Both parents and the court must agree to any modification requests.
 Examples of the major changes that may qualify for a modification to child support include: